Airtnp/Notes/Papers/System/mesos.md

       * if does, creates a new Mesos task for the slave that signals the TaskTracker (Mesos executor) to increase its # of total slots
       * next time TT sends a heartbeat, JT assign runnable map/reduce tasks to the new empty slot
       * TT finishes running, TT decrements its slot count, reports Mesos
-    * chaining map data to redujce
+    * chaining map data to reduce
       * shared file server on each node in the cluster
 * Torque & MPI port
   * Torque cluster resource manager: 3 lines to allow it to elastically scale up & down